What Quick Team Building Activities Actually Work in 5-15 Minutes?

 Going Over 5 Minutes

-The entire value of quick activities is that they're quick.
-The moment you let a 5-minute opener turn into a 15-minute discussion, you've lost the trust of the time-conscious people on your team.
+The moment a 5-minute opener turns into a 15-minute discussion, you lose the trust of every time-conscious person on your team.
 Set a timer.
-When it goes off, say 'Great, let's dive into the agenda.'
+When it goes off, say 'Great, let's dive in.'
 Discipline is what makes these sustainable.

 Teams where openers regularly exceed time limits see 45% drop in participation within 3 weeks — people start 'arriving late' to skip the activity.